Sam here. I've been quiet the past few weeks here, and I'm going to call myself out on this for your sake.

 3. Evaluate as you talk how you feel after telling them, and if you feel you need it ask if they have suggestions for things to do or other people to talk to.
 They may know you about as well as you do, so they may have thought of people you haven't thought of.

 4. Try sharing a meal with them.
 This alone can save you quite a bit.
 It's hard to remember to eat when you're in trouble.

 5. And of course, my shameless plug: consider a professional snuggler to work with.
 We're trained to not internalize what it is that you're going through as our personal problems, and we can give you physical comfort if that is what you want.
 If it is not, that is okay too.
 We can simply be there for you.
-If this is where you are right now, I serve the New England area (NH, MA, CT and RI) and Amy serves the NYC area (surrounding Astoria).
+If this is where you are right now, I serve the New England area (NH, MA, CT and RI).

 I'm happy to report that I'm doing much better after reaching out to many individuals that offered to help in specific ways, and I recently attended the World Domination Summit in Portland Oregon to recharge completely.

 Take Care, and thank you community for being supportive of me when I'm dealing with my own stuff.
 You know who you are because I reached out to you <3